xomart/sketch-9patch/README.md

 sketch-9patch
 =============

-Convert one or more artboards to 9patch format, then export xxx.9.png to desktop.
+Convert artboards to 9patch layout, then export xxx.9.png to desktop.

-A test.
+You can edit the mark layers in the layers group "$MarksGroup", then export again.